-Gearbox Software President Randy Pitchford, and New Media Manager Elisa Melendez hosted a new talkshow where people could call in and talk about the latest and greatest in games and entertainment.
-You guessed it of course there where fans that called in to check up on the developments of Borderlands 3.
+Gearbox Software President, Randy Pitchford, and New Media Manager, Elisa Melendez, hosted a new talkshow where people could call in and talk about the latest and greatest in games and entertainment.
+You guessed it of course there were fans that called in to check up on the developments of Borderlands 3.

 - Randy Pitchford responded to the questions and confirmed that they are working on more Borderlands and a lot of work is going on right now.
 But they haven’t announced anything yet.
 They want to work out more of the details before they make a proper announcement.
-Because things change during the course of development and if things change that already have been announced then that lead to some tough situation.
+Because things change during the course of development and if things change that already have been announced then that leads to some tough situations.
 So it’s about meeting expectations but also managing expectations.
 But Randy is glad that people are so excited about their work.

-- As a gamer Randy Pitchford is happy with Destiny 2 and as a developer he feels confident.
+- As a gamer, Randy Pitchford is happy with Destiny 2 and as a developer, he feels confident.

-- If Gearbox would announce a new game in a franchise, like Borderlands or Brothers in Arms, where they have the control, they would announce it when they got it, the game would probably be in post-Alpha state.
+- If Gearbox would announce a new game in a franchise, like Borderlands or Brothers in Arms, where they have the control, they would announce it when they got it, the game would probably be in a post-Alpha state.
 They want to announce when they have a game that meets expectation and the only way to do that is to already have it.